How to use Checkbook's Guide to Health Plans for Federal Employees

 • The Published premium (including when applicable the Medicare Part B premium less any premium rebates) that you will pay biweekly or monthly, expressed as an annual cost;

-• The actual premium you will pay when you incur No costs for health care.
+• The actual premium you will pay when you incur no health care costs.
 This takes into account savings from premium conversion for employees, offsetting savings from money the plan puts in your Health Savings Account or Health Reimbursement Arrangement, and any dues;

 • Costs for Average usage with medical and dental bills averaged over a wide range of expenses taking into account the statistical likelihood of costs at each level;